BlockScience/Risk-Adjusted-Bonding-Curves/Paper/3_EngineeringRequirements.md

 The economic incentive layer of the system, which contains all the bonding curve mechanisms, must incentivize behaviour that achieves system goals.

 #### System Requirement 3
-All agent roles have restrictions over their action space, which are defined in the role's corresponding operational requirement.
+All agent roles have restrictions over their action space, which are defined in the role's corresponding operational requirements.

 ## System State Variables